-Last year I attended the Matanza in Belen, NM where I ate my fill of roasted whole hog, beans, chile, and tortillas.
-This year it is scheduled for January 27, 2018 from 7:00 AM to 3:00 PM at Eagle Park in Belen, NM, about 30 miles South of Albuquerque, NM.
+Three years age I attended the Matanza in Belen, NM where I ate my fill of roasted whole hog, beans, chile, and tortillas.
+This year it is scheduled for January 26, 2019 from 8:00 AM to 3:00 PM at Eagle Park in Belen, NM, about 30 miles South of Albuquerque, NM.

 Matanzas involve roasting a whole pig overnight in a pit dug in the ground.
 It is a celebration for all your family and friends.
 It involves a lot of home-made food and too much drinking.
 The first one I attended was when I came to Albuquerque over 50 years ago and was held on Thanksgiving Day.
 Lou had obtained a 300 pound hog and the night before it was placed in a pit in his backyard, wrapped in wet burlap, and laid on top of a huge bed of coals.
 The hog was then covered with coals and dirt and left to roast for twelve hours.